Two image types can be displayed on the Virtual Tabletop: Background Images and Tokens.

-You can also rotate a selected token by holding down the E key while scrolling your mouse wheel.
+You can rotate a selected token by holding down the E key while scrolling your mouse wheel.
 This will rotate snap it to 45° or 30° increments.
-If you also hold down the Alt key, the token will rotate in much finer increments.
+If you hold down the Alt key, the token will rotate in much finer increments.

 The Scale transformation tool is available only to GMs within a game.
 Players cannot access this functionality regardless of their control of a token.

 The Scale gizmo is the bounding box that surrounds a selected image.
 If you click and drag the nodes on either the top or bottom of the bounding box, you will vertically scale the image.
 The nodes on either side of the image will horizontally scale it.
 Clicking and dragging any of the corner nodes will universally scale both horizontally and vertically simultaneously.
 Images scale from the center of the image.
 While Snap To Grid is enabled, an image will scale to the nearest grid line in either direction.

 If you don't like how you transformed your images, using the keyboard shortcut Ctrl/Cmd Key + Z will undo the last action.

 You can access more advanced features by right-clicking on a graphic to bring up a graphics menu and selecting Advanced.

 While a group of graphics is selected, clicking on the Group option from the Advanced menu will bind the graphics together into a singular movable block.
 You can remove grouping by selecting Ungroup.